MES Applications: Batch Manufacturing and Standards

 - Specialty Chemicals:

-- Use Case: Producing adhesives, coatings, and industrial chemicals.
+- Use Case: Producing adhesives, coatings, and other high-value formulations.

 - Benefits: